 The roles of the members of LMCC consist of the following:

 Compliance Investigators: Currently LMCC has compliance investigators throughout Southern California.
 Their duties include: going out to job sites, taking pictures, interviewing workers, attending pre-job and pre-bid meetings, and building and maintaining relationships with awarding bodies, etc.

-General Office Support: Communicates with the awarding bodies to obtain the necessary documentation to begin the monitoring of projects.
+Administrative Assistant: Communicates with the awarding bodies to obtain the necessary documentation to begin the monitoring of projects.
 In addition, General office support personnel contacts the apprenticeship committees to verify that the contractors have submitted the proper DAS 140 and DAS 142 forms.